rust-lang/rust/src/doc/guide-lifetimes.md

 valid at all once it returns, as the parameter `p` may or may not be live in the caller.
 Therefore, the compiler will report an error here.

-In general, if you borrow a structs or boxes to create a reference, it will only be valid within the function and cannot be returned.
+In general, if you borrow a struct or box to create a reference, it will only be valid within the function and cannot be returned.
 This is why the typical way to return references is to take references as input (the only other case in